ucb-eecs251b/sp23-labs/lab3/spec.md

 git pull
 ```

-As a reminder, please note that hammer-cadence-plugins, hammer-synopsys-plugins, and
+As a reminder, please note that hammer-synopsys-plugins, and
 hammer-mentor-plugins repos are private. ***DO NOT PUBLISH THESE PUBLICLY***.

 The `vlsi` folder now constains a new directory called `lab3`.
 Inside, you will see